33% of American adults are at risk for kidney disease.

 Yes, one in three people.

-If you are African American, Hispanic, Asian American, Pacific Islanders, Native American, or an Alaska Native, you may be at an increased risk for kidney disease.
+If you are Black or African American, Hispanic or Latino, Asian American, Pacific Islander, American Indian, or Alaska Native, or Native Hawaiian or Other Pacific Islander, heritage you may be at an increased risk for kidney disease.

-African Americans are 3 times more likely and Hispanics are 1½ times more likely to have kidney failure compared to White Americans.
+Black or African Americans are almost 4 times more likely and Hispanics or Latinos are 1.3 times more likely to have kidney failure compared to White Americans.

-The key is to find kidney disease and understand the risk factors before the trouble starts.
+The key is to find kidney disease as early as possible and understand its risk factors before the trouble starts.
 Regular testing for everyone is important and is especially important for people at risk.

 What is kidney disease?